rolandsalvador/officenetwork2/README.md

 On R1, I started by excluding the first 10 usable addresses in each subnet.
 Theoretically, I saved these addresses in case the network gets expanded and some devices need IP addresses that stay the same.
 <br />
 <br />
 Each DHCP subnet address matches the HSRP group subnets addresses.
-The default gateway of each subnet is the first usable address, the domain name is grilledonion.com, and the DNS server is SRV1’s IP address.
+The default gateway of each subnet is the first usable address, the domain name is "grilledonion.com", and the DNS server is SRV1’s IP address.
 <br />
 <br />
 <img src="https://i.imgur.com/J6PCYM6.png"/>
-On both DSWs, I used the “ip helper-address” command to define R1 as the DHCP server and the DSWs as the DHCP relay agent.
+On both DSWs, I used “ip helper-address” to define R1 as the DHCP server and the DSWs as the DHCP relay agent.
 <br />
 <br />
 <img src="https://i.imgur.com/LT2MAMX.png"/>
-On PC1, I used the “ipconfig /renew” command to get a new dynamically assigned IP address.
+On PC1, I used “ipconfig /renew” to get a new dynamically assigned IP address.
 I pinged R1’s loopback address and internet-facing interface, which were successful.
 <br />
 <br />
 <img src="https://i.imgur.com/Ggfcat4.png"/>